acatone-git/HomePlus_Mod_Dev/README.md

 ## Available Inputs on the RP2+

-Here's a [log]() of all the available / usable inputs on the RP2+, everything else will be ignored / discarded by the device.
+Here's a log of all the available / usable inputs on the RP2+, everything else will be ignored / discarded by the device: [Available_Inputs]()

 ## Input Values / Function Table

-Here's a companion [table]() that explains what those available / usable input do.
+Here's a companion table that explains what those available / usable input do: [Values_Functions]()

 ## Simulate Keys Press Syntax